microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Microsoft.Graph.Search.md

 Create new navigation property to operations for external

 ### [New-MgExternalIndustryDataConnector](New-MgExternalIndustryDataConnector.md)
-Create a new industryDataConnector object.
+Create new navigation property to dataConnectors for external

 ### [New-MgExternalIndustryDataInboundFlow](New-MgExternalIndustryDataInboundFlow.md)
-Create a new inboundFlow object.
+Create new navigation property to inboundFlows for external
-The following prerequisite resources are required when you create an **inboundFlow**:

 ### [New-MgExternalIndustryDataOperation](New-MgExternalIndustryDataOperation.md)
 Create new navigation property to operations for external